 - Sound jackets are being utilized on jackhammers when practical;

 - Brookfield Properties has positioned trailers and equipment along the perimeter of the site to dampen sound;

 - Brookfield Properties has enclosed the pressure manifold, a machine that generates significant noise, in a sound protection box;

 - Brookfield Properties is monitoring sound with a decibel reading machine at the Kaufman Hall roof and loading dock and they have a sound monitor recording noise at street level;

-- FIT has retained its own sound engineer to record interior noise from numerous residence-hall rooms on different floors.
+- FIT retained its own sound engineer to record interior noise from numerous residence-hall rooms on different floors.
 This monitoring will continue based on the construction schedule.

 New York City Department of Design and Construction - Sewer Installation on West 30th Street- Completed

 - The contractor agreed to delay the start of work on West 30th Street from 7am to 8am on weekdays, and does not work on weekends.